Coronavirus Safety Measures

 - Can I catch the virus from another donor at a donor center or blood drive?

 First, we ask blood donors and our own staff to stay home if they are not feeling well.
 Our staff are trained in universal precautions to help prevent the risk of spreading infectious agents.
 We are also regularly cleaning public surfaces.
 Second, we encourage healthy individuals to donate so that blood is available for those patients who need it.
 Our blood collection sites are disinfected frequently, and we are taking extra precautions to help prevent the person-to-person spread of COVID-19 as per CDC recommendations.
-We screen our donors for infectious disease risks and let donors know in advance that they should not come to the blood collection site to donate if they have a fever or other symptoms of COVID-19 (cough, shortness of breath, or difficulty breathing), have had close contact with someone diagnosed with or suspected of having COVID-19 in the last 14 days, or been diagnosed with or suspected of having COVID-19 until 14 days after the illness has resolved.
+We screen our donors for infectious disease risks and let donors know in advance that they should not come to the blood collection site to donate if they have a fever or other symptoms of COVID-19 (cough, shortness of breath, or difficulty breathing), you have been told to self-quarantine due to exposure risk, including travel, or been diagnosed with or suspected of having COVID-19 until 14 days after the illness has resolved.

 - Can I bring my child, friend or family with me when I donate?